9 Ways to Grow a Customer Service Mindset in a Team

 So, if you’re a company that strives for flourishing, ongoing training and development should always be central.
 Shaping a healthy company culture where staff can learn will help retain and drive top talent.

 As you can see, a customer service mindset definition is deeper than you might think.
-This is a mixture of behaviors that impacts employees’ performance, which in turn impacts customer interactions and loyalty.
+This is a mixture of behaviors that impacts employees’ performance, which in turn impacts customer loyalty and interactions.

 So, the essential ingredients you might need to reach a positive customer service attitude are patience, commitment, trust, encouragement, energy, and practice.